ArthurGartner/arthurgartner/README.md

 ## 🔭 What I'm currently working on
 I enjoy the challenge of solving a problem.
 Every side project I start begins with an identification of a particular problem and the formulation of a potential solution.
 Once a likely solution is determined I approach it with a desire to learn a new language, framework or system design.
 These challenges keep me sharp and give me the benefit of learning while working.

-As of **April 2023** I am currently building out my current events platform Might Need a Drink.
+As of **May 2023** I am currently building out my current events platform Might Need a Drink.

 <div align="center">
 <a href="https://github.com/mightneedadrink"><img align="center" src="https://user-images.githubusercontent.com/40064946/229996272-0748353e-9dc8-4a8e-9863-9d05514ffa9c.svg" alt="Might Need a Drink" height="300px"/></a>